galatas123/Measurement_Stations/README.md

 # Measurement_Stations

-We designed a small and compact solution for measuring CO2 levels during covid.
+Features:

+    CO2 Monitoring: Efficiently measures CO2 concentrations, aiding in maintaining a safe indoor environment during pandemic situations.
+    Environmental Conditions: Captures data on temperature, humidity, and air pressure, offering a holistic understanding of the indoor atmosphere.
-The stations also measure temperature, humidity and air pressure. all the data are store in a database and are easily accessible.
+    Data Storage and Accessibility: All the captured metrics are systematically stored in a database, ensuring easy access and analysis.
-The huge amount of data helps with managing energy costs with better adjustment of heaters.
+    Energy Management Insights: The wealth of data collected assists facilities in optimizing energy consumption, especially for heating, leading to cost savings.